 What’s the difference between Air & Hydro excavation?

-Air is recommended for utility test holes and/or single excavations involving around 1 cubic yard per excavation.
-Hydro is used for larger excavations because it is more productive, especially in difficult, compact soil conditions.
+Air vacuum excavation is recommended for utility test holes and/or single excavations involving around 1 cubic yard per excavation.
+Hydro vacuum excavation is used for larger excavations because it is more productive, especially in difficult, compact soil conditions.
 It also holds more material due to its large storage tank, allowing it to dig for longer periods of time than air trucks can.